 Use automatic dependency resolution by default.
 Only select manual dependency resolution if individual dependencies cannot be resolved automatically.
-This might be necessary, for example, if two objects reference each other as mandatory properties.
+For example, this may be necessary if two objects reference each other as mandatory properties.

-NOTE: If dependency resolution is set to "Manual", One Identity Manager does not check whether dependencies exits between schema classes and schema properties during synchronization.
+NOTE: If dependency resolution is set to Manual, One Identity Manager does not check whether dependencies exits between schema classes and schema properties during synchronization.
 The synchronization steps are processed sequentially in the order displayed in the workflow view.

-Synchronization exits with an error if dependencies exist that cannot be resolved!
+Synchronization exits with an error if dependencies exist that cannot be resolved.